PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingRequirements.md

 - [ ] Include appropriate disruptive technology risks into your S.W.O.T

+- [ ] Write a summary of the S.W.O.T. analysis by answering the following questions: <bp>
+1. How can you use your strengths to take advantage of these opportunities? <bp>
+2. How can you take advantage of your strengths to avoid real and potential threats?<bp>
+3. How can you use your opportunities to overcome the weaknesses you are experiencing?<bp>
+4. How can you minimize your weaknesses and avoid threats?

+- [ ] Create your final idea and explain the decision-making context for your improving your idea based on the needs of your persona, summary of the S.W.O.T.

 ## __Deliverable(s):__

-- A Jupyter notebook, named ```responsible_ai.ipynb```, containing relevant Python code snippets and written explanations.
-You can find the file in your personal BUAs GitHub repository.
-- A completed ```calculate_metrics.py``` file, which is provided in your personal BUAs GitHub repository.
-- A completed ```group_fairness.py``` file, which is provided in your personal BUAs GitHub repository.
+- Filled in the target audience research template.
+The template can be found by clicking this link.

+- __In the presentation:__

+Summary of S.W.O.T. <bp>
+Finalised idea for the application based on the market needs, target audience, disruptive technology risks and SWOT.

-__The Jupyter notebook, and the two aforementioned Python scripts are to be uploaded to Github no later than 5pm on last DataLab day.__
+__Target audience template is to be uploaded to Github no later than 5pm on last DataLab day.__

 ***